bcvincent/studyplan/readme.txt

 0.8.8 Major bug fix: removed unused API stub functions that were being called,
       replaced tag pulls to use question ids, changed index.xml to no use empty char default
+1.0.0 Minor text string tweek, and version number bump to 1.0.0